-Calceolaria’s nickname – pocketbook plant – is well chosen.
+Calceolaria’s nickname — pocketbook plant — is well chosen.
 The flowers on this annual plant have pouches at the bottom which resemble pocketbooks, purses or even slippers.
 You’ll find Calceolaria houseplants for sale in garden centers from Valentine’s Day until the end of April in the United States.
-Growing pocketbook plants is not very complicated as long as you remember that they like their environment cool and not too bright.
+Growing pocketbook plants isn’t very complicated as long as you remember that they like their environment cool and not too bright.

 How to Grow Calceolaria Indoors